 Patients recovering from COVID-19 have special needs, and they can receive specialized therapy in their own home through our COVID Recovery Program.

-Many patients who have had COVID-19 experience ongoing problems including fatigue, shortness of breath, decreased strength and coordination, and memory and attention problems.
+Many patients who have had COVID-19 experience problems including fatigue, shortness of breath, decreased strength and coordination, and memory and attention problems.
 These symptoms can vary in severity, but each can affect quality of life during and after recovery.

 The program is available to anyone who has had COVID-19.
 You will need to get a referral from your primary care provider.
 If you don’t have a primary care provider, you can find one here.

 For people who have not fully recovered from active COVID-19 infection and are still experiencing difficulties in daily activities, the program offers the following: